Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev/README.md

 switching the runtime-control (for instance stopping the run) depending on a swak-expression.

-This works only for the ESI-fork
+This works only for the ESI-fork.
+It **should** work with versions starting at 3.0+ but is currently only available starting with v1906 (modify `swak.H` if you want to enable/test it for older versions)

+The trigger is found in the `swakFunctionObjects`-library

 ### Enhancements